Back to Diseases & Conditions

 Some examples of immunosuppressant drugs include azathioprine (Azasan, Imuran), mercaptopurine (Purinethol, Purixan) and methotrexate (Trexall).

-The U.S. Food and Drug Administration (FDA) recently issued a warning about tofacitinib, stating that preliminary studies show an increased risk of serious heart-related problems and cancer from taking this drug.
-If you’re taking tofacitinib for ulcerative colitis, don’t stop taking the medication without first talking with your doctor.
+The U.S. Food and Drug Administration, also called the FDA, recently issued a warning about tofacitinib, stating that preliminary studies show an increased risk of serious heart-related conditions and cancer from taking this medicine.
+If you’re taking tofacitinib for ulcerative colitis, don’t stop taking the medicine without first talking with a healthcare professional.

 Biologics

-Biologics are a newer category of therapy in which therapy is directed toward neutralizing proteins in the body that are causing inflammation.
-Some are administered via intravenous (IV) infusions and others are injections you give yourself.
-Examples include infliximab (Remicade), adalimumab (Humira), golimumab (Simponi), certolizumab (Cimzia), vedolizumab (Entyvio), ustekinumab (Stelara), and risankizumab (Skyrizi).
+Biologics are a newer category of therapy in which treatment is directed toward neutralizing proteins in the body that are causing inflammation.
+Some of these medicines are administered via intravenous, also called IV, infusions and others are injections you give yourself.
+Examples include infliximab (Remicade), adalimumab (Humira), golimumab (Simponi), certolizumab (Cimzia), vedolizumab (Entyvio), ustekinumab (Stelara) and risankizumab (Skyrizi).

 Antibiotics

-Antibiotics may be used in addition to other medications or when infection is a concern — in cases of perianal Crohn’s disease, for example.
-Frequently prescribed antibiotics include ciprofloxacin (Cipro) and metronidazole (Flagyl).
+Antibiotics may be used with other medications or when infection is a concern — if there is perianal Crohn’s disease, for example.
+Often-prescribed antibiotics include ciprofloxacin (Cipro) and metronidazole (Flagyl).

-In addition to controlling inflammation, some medications may help relieve your signs and symptoms, but always talk to your doctor before taking any over-the-counter medications.
-Depending on the severity of your IBD, your doctor may recommend one or more of the following:
+In addition to managing inflammation, some medicines may help relieve symptoms.
+But always talk to a healthcare professional before taking any nonprescription medicines.
+Depending on how bad your IBD is, one or more of the following may be recommended:

 Nutritional support

-When weight loss is severe, your doctor may recommend a special diet given via a feeding tube (enteral nutrition) or nutrients injected into a vein (parenteral nutrition) to treat your IBD.
-This can improve your overall nutrition and allow the bowel to rest.
+If weight loss is significant, a healthcare professional may recommend a special diet given via a feeding tube, called enteral nutrition, or nutrients injected into a vein, called parenteral nutrition.
+Nutritional support can improve your overall nutrition and allow the bowel to rest.
 Bowel rest can reduce inflammation in the short term.

-If you have a stenosis or stricture in the bowel, your doctor may recommend a low-residue diet.
-This will help to minimize the chance that undigested food will get stuck in the narrowed part of the bowel and lead to a blockage.
+If you have stenosis or stricture in the bowel, your care team may recommend a low-residue diet.
+This diet can help minimize the chance that undigested food will get stuck in the narrowed part of the bowel and lead to a blockage.

 Surgery

-If diet and lifestyle changes, drug therapy, or other treatments don’t relieve your IBD signs and symptoms, your provider may recommend surgery.
+If diet and lifestyle changes, drug therapy, or other treatments don’t relieve your IBD symptoms, surgery may be recommended.

 Sometimes you may feel helpless when facing inflammatory bowel disease.
-But changes in your diet and lifestyle may help control your symptoms and lengthen the time between flare-ups.
+But changes in your diet and lifestyle may help manage your symptoms and lengthen the time between flare-ups.

 Diet

-There’s no firm evidence that what you eat actually causes inflammatory bowel disease.
-But certain foods and beverages can aggravate your signs and symptoms, especially during a flare-up.
+There’s no firm evidence that what you eat causes inflammatory bowel disease.
+But some foods and beverages can make symptoms worse, especially during a flare-up.

-It can be helpful to keep a food diary to keep track of what you’re eating, as well as how you feel.
+You might find it helpful to keep a food diary to track what you’re eating, as well as how you feel.
 If you discover that some foods are causing your symptoms to flare, you can try eliminating those foods.

 Here are some general dietary suggestions that may help you manage your condition: